Yamini2001/LeetCode-Solutions/README.md

 ## Validate Binary Search Tree
 Given the root of a binary tree, determine if it is a valid binary search tree (BST).

+## Fancy Sequence
+Write an API that generates fancy sequences using the append, addAll, and multAll operations.